AdHoc-Protocol/AdHoc-protocol/README.md

 using com.other_company.OtherProtocolProject;
 ```

-Imported, none-root file's constants are propagating only if explicitly mentioned in  C# inheritance construction of the root project.
+Constants from imported, non-root files are only propagated if they are explicitly mentioned in the C# inheritance construction of the root project.
-Inheritance from other projects - propagates all **constants** that they have.
+Inheritance from other projects propagates all **constants** that they have.
-To propagate individual  items  - inherit within the other projects use `enum`/`constants set`.
+To propagate individual  items, inherit within the other projects use `enum`/`constants set`.

 ```csharp
 using org.unirail.Meta;